yahyayun1/Wikipedia-Gender-Dashboard/README.md

 This repository includes the following main directories and files:

 - **`.ipynb_checkpoints`**: Auto-generated checkpoint files for Jupyter notebooks.
+- **`Data/`**: A folder with raw and intermediate data files.
-- **Data Collection & Preprocessing**: Contains the notebooks and data for collecting and preprocessing Wikipedia data from sources like DBpedia and Wikidata.
+- **Data/DataCollection & Preprocessing**: Contains the notebooks and data for collecting and preprocessing Wikipedia data from sources like DBpedia and Wikidata.
   - `Data Collection.ipynb`: Details the data collection steps, including custom SPARQL queries.
   - `Preprocessing.ipynb`: Outlines preprocessing steps to clean and structure data.
-- **`data/`**: A folder with raw and intermediate data files.
   - `Final3.0.csv` and `non-binary2.0.csv`: Preprocessed datasets used in the dashboards.
 - **Microsoft Power BI Dashboard**: Contains Power BI files for the main dashboard visualizations.
   - `WGD during usability study.pbix`: The initial dashboard used for usability testing.